andrewtheodore/os201/README.md

-My name Is Andrew Theodore
+My name Is Andrew Theodore Tjondrowidjojo
 I am a sophomore in Faculty of Computer Science Universitas Indonesia